 Create Competition and Return on Investment

 Adding new suppliers into the supply chain promotes competition, as companies will be vying for your business.
-Companies will be more apt to provide the most competitive rates which translates into a reduction of overall cost of your business’s product or service.
+Companies will be more apt to provide the most competitive rates which translate into a reduction of overall cost of your business’s product or service.
 If you choose to create a bidding scenario for one project, you will also be able to choose the best supplier to meet all of your needs based on their location, quality of goods/services, as well as cost.

 In 2015, The Hackett Group found companies that participate in a long-term supplier diversity program could generate a 133% greater Return on Investment than those firms that are not diversifying their supplier network.
 Companies surveyed by The Hackett Group reported that supplier diversity programs drive an additional $3.6 million to an organization’s bottom line for every $1 million spent in procurement operating costs while having a lower overall operating cost.